Pavel Steidl: Biography

-Since he won first prize at the Radio France International Competition in Paris in 1982, he has become one of the most widely celebrated soloists of his generation.
+As he won the Radio France International Competition in Paris in 1982, he has been recognized as one of the most celebrated soloists of his generation.
 Among the members of the jury were such artists as Alexandre Tansman, Antonio Lauro and Maria Luisa Anido.

 Before that he studied with such guitarist as Milan Zelenka and Štěpán Rak in Prague.

 In 1987 he decided to emigrate to the Netherlands where after years of studying and getting inspiration from many different artists he has created his own style which is not ignoring authentic way of interpretation 19th-century guitar literature on periodic instruments and going far to some world music elements.

 Pavel Steidl also composes himself and his own compositions are often played on his concerts.

 He played in more than 40 countries of the world from among Canada, USA, China, India, Japan, Europe, South and Central America and many others.